FNGG Covered Call Strategy

 FNGG (Direxion Daily NYSE FANG+ Bull 2X ETF), in the Financial Services sector, (Asset Management - Leveraged industry), listed on AMEX.

-The Direxion Daily NYSE FANG+ Bull 2X ETF seeks daily investment results, before fees and expenses, of 200% of the performance of the NYSE FANG+ Index.
-There is no guarantee that the fund will achieve its stated investment objective.
+The Direxion Daily NYSE FANG+ Bull 2X ETF is designed to achieve daily investment returns that are 200% (or two times) the performance of the NYSE FANG+ Index, calculated before the subtraction of fees and expenses.
+However, there is no assurance that the fund will successfully attain its stated investment objective.

 What is a covered call on FNGG?